Propedeuse in the Humanities

 Knowing why and in what ways individuals and institutions have collected cultural objects and have established heritage collections.

-Being able to classify, characterize and analyse heritage collections.
+Being able to classify, characterize and analyse heritage collections and to analyze the different functions of cultural heritage.

-Being able to identify and understand crucial historical and contemporary museum practices and debates.
+Being able to identify, understand and evaluate crucial historical and contemporary museum practices and debates.

 The timetable website